-A collection of more than 1,700 vintage pictures of the Kennedy family have been made available online via the John F. Kennedy Presidential Library and Museum.
+ALMOST FOUR years ago, a collection of more than 1,700 vintage pictures of the Kennedy family were made available online via the John F. Kennedy Presidential Library and Museum.
+Here, we take a look at the photos once again.

 Spanning the period from the early 1900s to around 1950, the Kennedys and Fitzgeralds were lucky and affluent enough to enjoy access to a medium modern society takes for granted today.